Post-Newtonian Theory for Gravitational Waves: Compact binary systems

 Here $W(\ell)$ denotes a certain function of the mean anomaly which is periodic in $\ell$ with period $2\pi$, hence periodic in time with period $P$.
 According to Eq.~\eqref{phi} this function is given in terms of the mean anomaly $\ell$ by

-Finally, the decomposition~\eqref{phidecomp} exhibits clearly the nature of the compact binary motion, which may be called doubly periodic in that the mean anomaly $\ell$ is periodic with period $2\pi$, and the periastron advance $K\,\ell$ is periodic with period $2\pi\,K$.
+Finally, the decomposition \eqref{phidecomp} exhibits clearly the nature of the compact binary motion, which may be called doubly periodic in that the mean anomaly $\ell$ is periodic with period $2\pi$, and the periastron advance $K \ell$ is periodic with period $2\pi K$.
 Notice however that, though standard, the term ``doubly periodic'' is misleading since the motion in physical space is not periodic in general.
 The radial motion $r(t)$ is periodic with period $P$ while the angular motion $\phi(t)$ is periodic [modulo $2\pi$] with period $P/k$ where $k=K-1$.
 Only when the two periods are commensurable, i.e., when $k=1/N$ where $N\in\mathbb{N}$, is the motion periodic in physical space (with period $N P$).

-\subsection{Quasi-Keplerian representation of the motion}
+\subsubsection{Quasi-Keplerian representation of the motion}

-The quasi-Keplerian (QK) representation of the motion of compact binaries is an elegant formulation of the solution of the 1PN equations of motion parametrized by the eccentric anomaly $u$ (entering a specific generalization of Kepler's equation) and depending on various orbital elements, such as three types of eccentricities.
-It was introduced by Damour \& Deruelle~\cite{DD85, DD86} to study the problem of binary pulsar timing data including relativistic corrections at the 1PN order, where the relativistic periastron precession complicates the simpler Keplerian solution.
+The quasi-Keplerian (QK) representation of the motion of compact binaries is an elegant formulation of the solution of the 1PN equations of motion parametrized by the eccentric anomaly $u$ (entering a specific generalization of Kepler's equation) and depending on various orbital elements, such as several types of eccentricities.
+It was introduced by \cite{DD85, DD86} to study the problem of binary pulsar timing data including relativistic corrections at the 1PN order, where notably the relativistic periastron precession complicates the simpler Keplerian solution.